 - As a result, I get the formula copied to all the cells without incrementing D4.

 Read More: How to Copy Exact Formula in Excel

 Method 2: Using Fill Option from Excel Toolbar

-- Then go to Home>Fill Option in Excel Toolbar under the Editing section.
+- Then go to Home>Fill Option in the Excel Toolbar under the Editing section.

 - You will get the formula copied to all cells without incrementing cell reference D4.

-- Go to Home>Find and Select Option from Excel Toolbar.
+- Go to Home > Find and Select Option on the Editing group of the Home tab from the Excel Toolbar.